La Llorona: Literature

+Rodolfo Anaya's novel Bless Me, Ultima references La Llorona, describing her as a spirit of the river without mentioning her origins.

+"Advice from La Llorona" by Deborah A. Miranda is a poem exploring grief and loss.

+In Summer of the Mariposas, by Guadalupe Garcia McCall, she serves as a mentor to the Garza Sisters.

+The Weeping Woman: Encounters with La Llorona by Edward Garcia Kraul and Judith Beatty, is a valuable resource that brings together of encounters and retellings of La Llorona with diverse perspectives and different regions.

+Bess Lomax Hawes, an American folklorist, published his article in 1968, La Llorona in Juvenile Hall containing details of the hauntings in California's juvenile detention facility with sightings of a “weeping woman.”

+Gloria Anzaldua's book Borderlands/La Frontera references La Llorona as one of the three mothers of Chicanas.

+The Figure of the Monster in Global Theatre: Further Readings on the Aesthetics of Disqualification, is a valuable resource that gives insight on international perspectives on "monster" figures in writing.
+Makes many references to La Llorona and explores La Llorona within Chicano culture.

 Music

 "La Llorona" is a Mexican folk song popularized by Andres Henestrosa in 1941.
-It has since been covered by various musicians, including Chavela Vargas, Joan Baez, and Lila Downs.
+It has since been covered by various musicians, including Chavela Vargas, Joan Baez, Lila Downs, and Rosalía.

 North American singer-songwriter Lhasa de Sela's debut album La Llorona (1997) explored the dark mysteries of Latin folklore.
 She combined a variety of musical genres including klezmer, gypsy jazz and Mexican folk music, all in the Spanish language.
 The album was certified Platinum in Canada, and it earned her a Canadian Juno Award for Best Global Artist in 1998.

 Manic Hispanic, a rock band from Los Angeles, California, have a song titled "She Turned Into Llorona" on their 2003 album Mijo Goes To Jr. College.